Cité Bourgogne, Shanghai

 Along those national associations, there are also many that gather French people from a particular region of France.
 Bretons, Alsatians, Marseille and Lyon people are probably the biggest ones along with smaller ones like the ones of people from Bourgogne-Franche Comté, that I founded.
 I was amazed to find out that those kind of associations existed in Old Shanghai, as shown in below article from “Le Journal de Shanghai” 21st March 1928.

 As the article shows, French people in modern Shanghai have only restarted what already existed in Old Shanghai.
 Funny enough I have recently been appointed as an ambassador for the city of Dijon, contributing to this even more.
-Apart from this article, I only found actual traces of a Breton association called “Ar mor” that was created in December 1935, as shown by a small article in the Journal de Shanghai.
+I did not find any traces of a Burgundian association in Old Shanghai, but the region was well represented by its wines (see post “Burgundy wines in Old Shanghai“) as it still is today.

 France is a centralized country and not a federation like Germany or Italy.
 Centralization and suppression of regional identity in France was particularly strong in the 19th and first half of the 20th century.
 Regional languages were suppressed, particularly after the introduction of free compulsory education in the late 19th century.
 It is then quite impressive to see this kind of regionalism in Old Shanghai, probably amplified by the distance with the home country.